t-karasova/grs-samples-python/tutorial_query_expansion.md

 ## Success

-You have complete the tutorial and now we **encourage** you to **test the query expansion by yourself**, try different search phrases with and without query expansion
+You have completed the tutorial and now we **encourage** you to **test the query expansion by yourself**, try different search phrases with and without query expansion

-**Thank you for compleating this tutorial!**
+**Thank you for completing this tutorial!**